cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-user-reference-ui-react/README.md

 Look for more features to be added soon.

-> **IMPORTANT!** Running this app with a customized login page and a custom IDP requires the backend app in this repository, `identity-pool-reference-ui-services-nodejs`, to be configured and running.
+> **IMPORTANT!** Running this app with a customized login page and a custom IDP requires the Node.js backend app in this repository, `identity-pool-reference-ui-services-nodejs`, to be configured and running.
 Please see the README in that repository for setup of that app, and see the README in the main directory of this repository for an overview of custom IDP setup in ACP.

-**Minimum requirements for running the Self-service Reference UI app:**
+**Minimum requirements for running the User Auth React Reference app:**

 - NodeJS 16.x
 - NPM 8.x